halevigil/ModellingCongress/README.md

 │   └── 2025-2026_112th_Congress/
 ```

+2. Add your open api key to the environment variables as OPENAI_API_KEY.
+You can add it to a dotenv file in the project root and it will load it automatically

-2. Run run.py with argument --preprocessing_dir to the preprocessing directory that you'd like.
+3. Run run.py with argument --preprocessing_dir to the preprocessing directory that you'd like.
 Likely, it will be something like outputs/preprocess